timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 }
 ```

-The first part in which we find the leftmost and rightmost points should look familiar.
+The first part, in which we find the leftmost and rightmost points, should look familiar.

 Next, we introduce the context and accelerator instances.
-ILGPU comes with battery included — it has an accompanying package `ILGPU.Algorithms` that includes a lot of useful GPU-enabled functions.
+ILGPU comes with battery included — it has an accompanying package `ILGPU.Algorithms` that contains a lot of useful GPU-enabled functions.
 We will use a couple of them later.
 Meanwhile, we need to tell ILGPU to use the library by calling `EnableAlgorithms()`.

 We allocate an additional buffer that's used by the GPU to access points data.
 We only need it for reading, therefore we immediately copy data there and use it as a read-only view.

-As for the previous implementations, we need to run `FindHull` for both sides of the line.
+As in the previous implementations, we need to run `FindHull` for both sides of the line.
 This method has undergone some changes as well:

 ```csharp
 private static void FindHull(